 Please take into consideration the weight of the following categories when calculating the achievement grade.
 This scale is to be implemented beginning with the first report card period.

-Tests - 60%

-Unit tests, and end of the chapter tests Three quizzes will equal one test grade Projects and report grades Class Work - 30% Homework - 10% (In grades K-2 homework is graded on effort not accuracy) Total - 100%
+Tests - 40% Projects/Quizzes- 30% Classwork - 20% Homework - 10% (In grades K-2 homework is graded on effort not accuracy) Total - 100%

 Achievement